JvanKatwijk/dab-cmdline/README.md

 If you contact me, please be clear and unambiguous in what you ask, questions as "Hey, it does not work" (or semantically similar) are considered unfriendly as does not mentioning your name.
+Furthermore, please remember that I am not your "private programmer"

 --------------------------------------------------------------------
 Notes